Threefoot Hotel opens after years of anticipation

 In the past five years, the building has undergone a comprehensive renovation.
 Many of its features have been preserved, including the mosaic work on the exterior, and the elevator lobby’s marble wainscoting, flooring, mail shoot and the original art deco light fixtures.
 Guests are welcomed into two vestibules that feature original 1929 Victorian era brass lanterns with frosted and cranberry glass accents.

-The ground floor elevator boasts original, ornate brass etched doors, which were polished during the renovation and brought back to their original glory.
+The ground floor elevator features original, ornate brass etched doors, which were polished during the renovation and brought back to their original glory.

 With 6:01 Local, Threefoot brings a new farm-to-table, modern American restaurant to downtown.
 Situated in the ground floor of the hotel, the restaurant will serve breakfast and dinner.
-With a main entrance at street level, 6:01 Local is designed to serve the community, as well as guests at the hotel.
 The menu is Southern progressive, emphasizing fresh, seasonal, locally sourced ingredients.

-Threefoot boasts a rooftop bar called The Boxcar, which features a cocktail menu, local craft beers, shareable small plates, and flatbreads.
-The Boxcar has indoor and outdoor seating and offers panoramic views of downtown Meridian.
+Threefoot also has a rooftop bar called The Boxcar, which features a cocktail menu, local craft beers, shareable small plates, and flatbreads.
+The Boxcar has indoor and outdoor seating and offers panoramic views of the city.

 These names directly honor the city’s early 20th Century rail history and a time when five rail lines servicing 44 daily trains made Meridian the largest city in the state.